AbhinashShrestha/TrafficLens/README.md

-how to use the project
+how to use the project on mac (cpu only) to make this usable via gui on windows . make needed changes to gui.py

 conda env create -n ENVNAME --file project_env.yml